Slideshow776/Terfenstein-3D/README.md

 ### Pathfinding
 LibGDX's [AI library](https://github.com/libgdx/gdx-ai) was included in [this](https://github.com/Slideshow776/3D-shooting-game/commit/85b5b903a4aa80ca0621bc0a6462f40481b43761) and [this](https://github.com/Slideshow776/3D-shooting-game/commit/7aaa1c3a9080e70785d45faa4b5848deb7654dfc) commits following [this excellent tutorial](https://happycoding.io/tutorials/libgdx/pathfinding).
-The pathfinding is a directional improvedupon [Dijkstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm), and enables us to tell the enemies where to go.
+The pathfinding is a directional improvement upon [Dijkstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) and enables us to tell the enemies where to go.
-This algorithm is used sparingly whenever there is a sound the enemy should respond to, or to get the last position of the players last sighting.
+This algorithm is used sparingly whenever there is a sound the enemy should respond to or get the last position of the player's last sighting.
 This opens up more interesting gameplay.

 ![Dijkstra's improved algorithm A*](https://happycoding.io/tutorials/libgdx/images/dijkstra-search.gif)